Towers Family Chiropractor

 TYLENOL RISKS ARE REAL

-Helping you to better health naturally has always been our purpose.
-That means using natural means as much as possible for pain relief and chronic conditions.
-We inform our patients about the side effects of their medications in order to increase consumer awareness.
-It has been well known for many years that Tylenol can increase liver enzyme levels in blood tests.
-What does that mean?
-It means that this drug causes destruction of liver cells.
-Many studies, as summarized in the link , show an association of tylenol use during pregnancy with the development of autism.
+Many studies, as summarized in this link , show an association of tylenol use during pregnancy with the development of autism.
 Since there are natural options to deal with pain and fever, why take the risk of tylenol?
 Chiropractic and nutrition therapies are the best natural, non-invasive, first choice for pain relief for people of all ages—including pregnant women.
-The risk discussed in the statement below should be taken very seriously.
+The risk discussed in the linked article should be taken very seriously.
 This is not about politics—it’s about your health and the health of our children

 Filed Under: Healthy Habits